openresty/lua-resty-lrucache/README.markdown

 Installation
 ============

-It is recommended to use the latest [ngx_openresty bundle](http://openresty.org) directly where this library is bundled and enabled by default.
+It is recommended to use the latest [ngx_openresty bundle](http://openresty.org) directly.
 At least ngx_openresty 1.4.2.9 is required.
 And you need to enable LuaJIT when building your ngx_openresty bundle by passing the `--with-luajit` option to its `./configure` script.
 No extra Nginx configuration is required.

 If you want to use this library with your own Nginx build (with ngx_lua), then you need to ensure you are using at least ngx_lua 0.8.10.

-Also, You need to configure the [lua_package_path](https://github.com/chaoslawful/lua-nginx-module#lua_package_path) directive to add the path of your lua-resty-lrucache source tree to ngx_lua's Lua module search path, as in
+Also, You need to configure
+the [lua_package_path](https://github.com/chaoslawful/lua-nginx-module#lua_package_path) directive to add the path of your lua-resty-lrucache source tree to ngx_lua's Lua module search path, as in